Effectiveness and making of homemade face masks: let's take stock.

 Add the elastics:

-- either on the short sides if you want to pass the elastic behind the ears (shorter elastic +/- 20cm for each side)
+• or on the short sides if you want to pass the elastic behind the ears (shorter elastic +/- 20cm for each side)

-- either on the long sides if you want to pass the elastic behind the head (longer elastics +/- 35cm for each side)
+• either on the long sides if you want to pass the elastic behind the head (longer elastics +/- 35cm for each side)

-place the elastics
+Place the elastics

-Placement of the elastic for positioning behind the ears
+Placing the elastic for positioning behind the ears

 Fifth step: make a 1.2cm fold along the long edges of the mask and stitch at 1cm.

-Tada, your mask is ready to be worn!
+Ta-da, your mask is ready to wear!

 How to use your mask effectively and safely?